 At the end of this appointment, you will be given a stamp on your appointment notice confirming that you attended.
-Safeguard this document carefully, in case you are later asked for it or USCIS cannot find its own record that you attended the appointment.
+Safeguard this document carefully in case you are later asked for it or USCIS cannot find its own record that you attended the appointment.

-You will need to bring:
+You will need to bring along:

 Of course, if USCIS asks you to bring anything else to the appointment, you should do so.

-Because you will be entering into a federal building, also plan ahead for what you should NOT bring, such as food, beverages without a lid, cameras (including camera phones) or various types of electronic devices, and pocket knives or anything else that could be considered a weapon.
-You may have to pass through a metal detector and have your personal items scanned.
+Because you will be entering a federal building, also plan ahead for what you should NOT bring, such as food, beverages without a lid, cameras (including camera phones) or various types of electronic devices, and pocket knives or anything else that could be considered a weapon.
+You might have to pass through a metal detector and have your personal items scanned.

-You will not, however, be let into the building until close to the time of your appointment.
+You will not be let into the building until close to the time of your appointment.
 Nevertheless, cutting it close on timing and missing the appointment can result in either long delays or USCIS presuming that you mean to abandon your application.

 Also realize that a number of people received the same appointment time as you did.
-Within that time slot, you and they will all be seen on a first-come, first-served basis.
+Within that time slot, you and they might all be seen on a first-come, first-served basis.
 Once you arrive, you be given a number indicating your place in line.

-Applicants under 14 or over 79 years of age will not need an FBI fingerprint check – but they will still be called in for biometrics if their photo is needed.
+Applicants under 14 or over 79 years of age will not need an FBI fingerprint check, but they will still be called in for biometrics if their photo is needed.